-Funds have been acquired for the materials and associated cost of the physical installation of the projects, but there is currently a need to fund the cost of student participation in this phase.
+Funds have been acquired for some materials and associated costs of the projects, but there is currently a need to fund the cost of student participation.

-The funds raised will be used to support the project in Tanzania, including:
+Funds raised will be used to support the project in Tanzania.
+These funds will include:

 - Student travel to and lodging in Longido